SureSmile AND INVISALIGN

-Invisalign is a new system of straightening teeth without the use of conventional braces.
+SureSmile and Invisalign are new systems of straightening teeth without the use of conventional braces.
 A series of clear plastic aligners are utilized to create tooth movement.
 Moving teeth with removable aligners is not new.
-However, the computer program, which can generate a series of aligners with small changes is the new part.
-Invisalign is recommended for orthodontic situations with mild to moderate spacing or crowding.
+However, the computer program which can generate a series of aligners with small changes is the new part.
+Clear aligners are recommended for orthodontic situations with mild to moderate spacing or crowding.
 They are virtually undetectable, easy to use and comfortable to wear.

 Some of the symptoms of TMD are:

 Clicking or popping sounds when opening your mouth

 Many of these symptoms can often be associated with other health problems, so only a medical professional can tell you if it is due to TMD.
 Teeth grinding is an especially problematic symptom because it can lead to further problems.
 Prolonged teeth grinding, or bruxism, can cause enamel to wear off teeth and expose dentin.
 This material is softer than enamel and more susceptible to decay.
 Sensitivity to hot and cold food or drink may also develop from excessive teeth grinding.

 If you suspect you may have TMD come in for a consultation.
 We can help diagnose you and provide relief for your symptoms.
 Pain relievers and hot/cold compresses are short term methods to provide relief for pain symptoms.
 A night guard can be used to help prevent or lessen the effects of teeth grinding at night.
 This can lead to a more permanent solution.
 In very severe cases of TMD surgery may be required, but behavioral treatments to change the way you use your jaw muscles are usually enough to provide relief.